extract.Rd

 SpatVector (points, lines, or polygons).
 Alternatively, for points, a 2-column matrix or data.frame (x, y) or (lon, lat).
 Or a vector with cell numbers

-function to summarize the data by geometry.
-You can use fun=table
+function to summarize the extracted data by line or polygon geometry.
+You can use

 character. method for extracting values with points ("simple" or "bilinear").
 With "simple" values for the cell a point falls in are returned.
 With "bilinear" the returned values are interpolated from the values of the four nearest raster cells